dinshaw/intro-to-devops/full-outline.md

 # [] Scott Cook
 * Intuit's Scott Cook at the Economist conference 2011 Talking about when TurboTax:
-By installing a rampant innovation culture, they now do 165 experiments in the three months of the season.
 Our business result?
 Conversion rate of the website is up 50 percent.
 Employee result?
 Everyone loves it, because now their ideas can make it to market.
 * Compare to traditional retail site
+* <p><em>Habits that enable you to survive in the <strong>danger zone</strong></em>.</p>
+vs Code freeze?

 # [] The Danger Zore
 You need a culture that keeps pushing into the danger zone